 - And finalized and collected the payment amounts from your accounting system.

-Sounds like you are good and ready to complete and file your 1099-MISC forms.
+If so, it sounds like you are ready to complete and file your 1099-MISC forms.

 However, before you press that print or e-file button, take a moment to review your information and forms for accuracy in order to avoid errors for Form 1099-MISC that may result in potential penalties or other problems.

 Employees receive Form W-2, Wage and Tax Statement, for their wages and salaries received during the course of their employment.
 Independent contractors, or nonemployees, should receive a Form 1099-NEC, Nonemployee Compensation, for the income earned during the course of their work.

 Leaving Out Tax Identification Numbers